majpark21/TSeploreR/README.md

 * Trends and season decomposition

 `classical.decomposition()` provides a decomposition between trends and season using an additive model: $y(t) = trend(t) + seasonal(t) + remainder(t)$.
 The decomposition can be performed robustly, such that the seasonal component is estimated by using the median (as opposed to the mean) of the detrended TS over seasons.

+* Multi-Peak/Oscillation features:

+Relying on this decomposition on the 3 component of this decomposition, `MPFeatAllFeat()` gives estimators for long-term trend (linear only), oscillation amplitude and variation in amplitude of oscillations.
+Individual features can be obtained through the call of the corresponding `MPFeat*()` function.

 * Synchrony of a pair of TS